goruco/videos/_includes/bios/2008/paul-dix.md

-[Paul Dix](http://www.pauldix.net) has been working with Ruby and Rails since 2005 when he first started attending meetings at <span class="caps">NYC</span>.rb.
+<a href="http://www.pauldix.net">Paul Dix</a> has been working with Ruby and Rails since 2005 when he first
+started attending meetings at <span class="caps">NYC</span>.rb.
 Paul was a speaker at GoRuCo 2007 where he presented on the topic of document classification.
 He is also the author of the Basset Ruby Gem, which provides an <span class="caps">API</span> for